ashoksteelers12/nfl_mock_draft_simulator/README.md

 *Note: Not all the data files were added to the Github repository due to space concerns*

+## How a Player is Selected?
+The code first checks the needs.
+It gathers all the players for those needs.
+It takes the highest graded player out of them and selects them.
+If the needs of a team are done and they still have picks, it gives the team the best available player.
+If a team has a position of need left in which all the players are already taken, then the best available player is given to the team.
+This usually happens in the later rounds.

 ## Limitations
 - Does not simulate mock drafts for years before 2020
   - *Why?* Previous data was not collected